LassoSoft/LassoGuide/lasso_guide_source/server/instance-manager.rst

       This location will differ based on the platform Lasso Instance Manager is running on.
 This location is shown at the time a new instance is being created.
-If this path is edited, the new value will become the default for subsequently created instances (where the path can be further edited).
+If this path is edited, the new value will become the default for subsequently created instances (though the path can still be edited).

-   -  By default, permissions on the new instance's home directory will be set to that as specified in the OS User and OS Group fields.
+   -  By default, ownership of the new instance's home directory will be set to what is specified in the "OS User" and "OS Group" fields.

 The most important bits of information to fill in are the instance name and the host pattern.
-The rest can be left as-is unless you hav a specific need to tailor this instance.
+The rest can be left as-is unless you have a specific need to tailor this instance.

-By default, all new instances run as the \_lasso operating system user.
-For best security between different Lasso instances, use a different OS user name for each.
+By default, all new instances run as the "\_lasso" operating system user.
+For enhanced security between different Lasso instances, use a different OS user and group for each.
 As an OS user is permitted to read files owned by that user, Lasso instances with the same OS user are able to share files amongst themselves.
-In many cases this is not a problem, or is even desired, but if a single computer is hosting many instances for many different users, differing usernames may be required.
+In many cases this is not a problem, or may even be desired, but if a single computer is hosting many instances for many different users, differing usernames may be required.

 Delete an Instance